powerhome/playbook/playbook/app/pb_kits/playbook/pb_date_picker/docs/_date_picker_week.md

 By default selectType prop is disabled.
-To activate it set `selectType` prop to `week`.
+To activate it set `selectType` prop in JSX/TSX to `week`.
+To activate it set `select_type` prop in a rails file to `week`.